naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Loader | Naninovel/Movies- (Addressable, Project) | Configuration of the resource loader used with movie resources.
+Loader | Movies- (Addressable, Project) | Configuration of the resource loader used with movie resources.
 Skip On Input | True | Whether to skip movie playback when user activates `cancel` input keys.
 Skip Frames | True | Whether to skip frames to catch up with current time.
 Fade Duration | 1 | Time in seconds to fade in/out before starting/finishing playing the movie.